 - 1. Duties and responsibilities of the Treasurer of the Student Government Association are: - a.
-To perform duties as assigned by the Chief Financial Officer and the President. - b.
+To perform duties as assigned by the Vice President of Financial Affairs and the President. - b.
 To review all Cabinet Reserves funding requests, and ensure they follow all applicable Discretionary Guidelines before they are voted on by the cabinet. - c.
 To pay, with SGA funds, all debts accrued by SGA. - d.
-To maintain signing power over the SGA accounts, along with the President and the CFO. - e.
+To maintain signing power over the SGA accounts, along with the President and the VPFA. - e.
 To draft and submit the SGA budget to the Committee on Financial Affairs on behalf of SGA, in consultation with the President. - f.
 To meet regularly with the Business Manager of the Student Organization Resource Center.